app-develop-ru/rutube-custom-player/README.md

 ### ⚡ Zero Performance Impact
 Optimized for heavy pages.
 Unlike the standard iframe embed, our player uses Lazy Loading and DOM virtualization.
 You can place **10+ videos on a single page** without slowing down the browser or lowering your Google PageSpeed score.

+### 💎 Smart Adaptive Quality
+Delivers the best possible picture automatically.
+The player dynamically adjusts resolution based on the user's network speed to ensure **buffer-free playback** at the highest quality available.

 ### 🔒 User Retention (No Leaks)
 External links and aggressive advertising clicks are blocked.
 Users watch your content and stay on **your** website, increasing retention and conversion rates.